vpon-sdk/vpon-sdk.github.io/en/web/web.en.md

 * The right-sidebar will indicate the position where you are in current page.
 * Switch to the Language and Platform you need via the tool bar on top-right.

 More questions?
-Please contact us via [Vpon FAE](mailto:fae@vpon.com).
+Please contact [Vpon FAE](mailto:fae@vpon.com).
 We will help to figure it out ASAP!

 [1]: {{site.baseurl}}/web/original-banner/